GOD: A NAME OF IDOLS!

 Jos 23:8 But cleave unto Yehovah your Elohim (God), as ye have done unto this day.

-• Thus we see, "GOD," an Elohim (God) of the Canaanites that were among us, should not have been made mention of nor served by the Israelites.
-Unfortunately, the Israelites transgressed and learned to serve the idols of Canaan and they forsook Yehovah by preparing a table (meal) for the idol
+- "GOD," an Elohim of the Canaanites, should not have been mentioned or served by the Israelites.
+Yet, Israelites transgressed, learning to serve Canaanite idols and forsook Yehovah by preparing a table (meal) for the idol.

 "God:"